 In December 2005, a 33-year-old plaintiff quit her job as an administrative assistant at Intra-Network Securities, Inc., a small securities firm in Rancho Santa Fe, claiming that her supervisor, Dennis Pearson, had sexually harassed her.
 She had worked there since August.

-King alleged that, shortly after she began work at the company, Pearson tried to engage in phone sex with her.
+The plaintiff alleged that, shortly after she began work at the company, Pearson tried to engage in phone sex with her.
 She said he also verbally harassed her at the office, speaking to her in an offensive and inappropriate manner.

-King claimed that, as time passed, Pearson and she began having sex in the office at Pearson’s insistence, and that Pearson began withholding her pay and other benefits in exchange for these sexual favors.
+The plaintiff claimed that, as time passed, Pearson and she began having sex in the office at Pearson’s insistence, and that Pearson began withholding her pay and other benefits in exchange for these sexual favors.
 She testified that she believed that if she did not submit to Pearson’s requests, she would be fired.
 At the time, she had two small children at home to support.

-King sought damages for her pain and suffering.
+She sought damages for her pain and suffering.

 Following a bench trial, Judge William Nevitt ruled in the plaintiff’s favor, awarding her $177,000.
 The court found that the defendants were joint and severally responsible for paying the award.